mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 #### Create a new Mender Artifact with the modified rootfs

-To create a Mender Artifact from a root file system, it is easiest to download the precompiled mender-artifact tool available for Linux at [https://d25phv8h0wbwru.cloudfront.net/stable/tip/mender-artifact](https://d25phv8h0wbwru.cloudfront.net/stable/tip/mender-artifact).
+To create a Mender Artifact from a root file system, it is easiest to download the prebuilt mender-artifact tool available for Linux at [https://d25phv8h0wbwru.cloudfront.net/stable/tip/mender-artifact](https://d25phv8h0wbwru.cloudfront.net/stable/tip/mender-artifact).

 After the tool is downloaded and you added execute permission,